madec-project/ezvis/README.md

 #### Simple configuration

-To indicate which field is used by a chart, you have to specify it inside the can use the JSON configuration field.
+To indicate which field is used by a chart, you have to specify it inside the chart.

 These are used to point inside the mongodb document, using the dot notation.